Magnushammer: A Transformer-Based Approach to Premise Selection: Isabelle environment

 \subsection{Visualization of the Isabelle environment}

-The following is an example theorem, as presented in Isabelle's most popular IDE, jEdit.
-The theorem comes from an AFP entry \textit{Fun With Functions} \cite{FunWithFunctions-AFP} and states that any mapping $f$ from the set of natural numbers to itself that satisfies $f(f(n))<f(n+1)$ must be the identity function.
+Figure \ref{issa1} shows an example theorem and its proof, as seen in Isabelle's most popular IDE, jEdit.
+The theorem comes from an entry to the Archive of Formal Proofs -- \textit{Fun With Functions} \citep{FunWithFunctions-AFP}.
+It states that any mapping $f$ from the set of natural numbers to itself that satisfies $f(f(n))<f(n+1)$ must be the identity function.
 The proof starts with a simple induction and then refines the result to arrive at the thesis.
-This problem was included in Terence Tao's 2006 booklet \textit{Solving Mathematical Problems} \citep{tao_2010}.
+This problem was included in Terence Tao's booklet \textit{Solving Mathematical Problems} \citep{tao_2010}.